pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 15

 16@end

 ```
+show all 16 lines

+---

 ## Get message actions

+##### Requires Message Persistence
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

-Get a list of message actions in a channel.
-Response is sorted by action timetoken (ascending).
+Fetch message actions for a channel; actions are sorted by **action timetoken ascending**.

 ### Method(s)

+Use this Objective-C method:

 ```
 `1- (void)fetchMessagesActionsWithRequest:(PNFetchMessagesActionsRequest *)request